geschke/azbalac/README.md

 - Major Update: Replace Bootstrap 4 with Bootstrap 5, Font Awesome with Bootstrap Icons
 - Many fixes due to new Bootstrap version
+- Fix: Slider ready for Bootstrap 5
+- Update: New social media buttons, switched to Bootstrap Icons; missing icons taken from Font Awesome
+- Update: New social media button styling options (template preset colors and custom colurs for icon and background, new button type)

 Version 0.3.4